 All Georgia drivers must carry insurance with certain minimum coverage amounts.
 Insurance policies must cover a minimum of $25,000 per person and $50,000 per accident.
 Unfortunately, some people drive without the proper coverage.
 Furthermore, a serious crash can quickly exceed policy limits, leaving a victim without a way to pay for the full costs of his or her injuries.
+Accidents involving uninsured or underinsured motorists can get complicated when trying to get reimbursement.
 If you were harmed in a collision with an uninsured or underinsured motorist, Atlanta car accident attorney Terrence R. Bethune can help you pursue the compensation you deserve.

 SEEK DAMAGES FROM A NEGLIGENT DRIVER

 People who are hurt in a collision caused by a driver’s carelessness can file a negligence lawsuit, whether or not the driver has insurance.
 This claim will allege that:

 - The driver owed the victim a duty of reasonable care;